kimbar/mupf_project/docs/logging.md

 is its **parent**.
 Other managers that use the sentinel are its **aunts**.
 All aunts are childless − this requirement is superficial and could be removed, but is there for simplicity of the system.
-When a childless manager is switched on it request from one or more simple managers to **borrow** their sentinels.
-If the simple manager of the requested sentinel is not switched on at the moment it flags sentinel state as "borrowed" but does not switch on itself.
+When a childless manager is switched on it request from one or more simple managers to **employ** their sentinels.
+If the simple manager of the requested sentinel is not switched on at the moment it flags sentinel state as "employed" but does not switch on itself.
 The relation parent-sentinel is one-to-one, and relation aunt-sentinel many-to-many.